 Scope 3 Standard defines 15 distinct categories of upstream and downstream emissions sources (see Table 6-1) and requires companies to include all relevant categories in an inventory, based on such criteria as the amount of emissions or the level of influence exerted over the categories (Table 6-2).
-In general, companies should calculate emissions from the scope is sources at which they have the potential to influence GHG reductions but should not exclude an exerted over that is expected to contribute significantly to their total scope 3 standard for further details.
+In general, companies should calculate emissions from the scope 3 sources at which they have the potential to influence GHG reductions but should not exclude any activity that is expected to contribute significantly to their total scope 3 emissions.
+See Chapter 7 of the Scope 3 Standard for further details.